MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-enter-data.md

 ---
-title: "Enter data directly in a paginated report in Report Builder"
+title: "Enter data directly into a paginated report in Report Builder"
 description: Learn how you can enter data directly into a paginated report as an embedded dataset in Report Builder.
 author: maggiesMSFT
 ms.author: maggies